 Often times, the TFCC injury is either caused or exacerbated by the ulna being longer than the radius.
 In these cases, the ulna may have to be shortened to prevent the TFCC from re-tearing.
 The ulnar shortening can be performed at the same time as the TFCC repair.
 If the degree of ulnar length discrepancy is marginal, a TFCC repair can be done without ulnar shortening, and an ulnar shortening performed later on if pain persists.

 Ulnar shortenings were traditionally done through a long incision: These cases involved removing a small segment of bone (usually 2-4 mm) from the middle of the ulna and applying a plate to stabilize the ulna while it healed.
 A short-arm cast was worn for 6 weeks and heavy activities were avoided until the bone is healed, which could take 3-4 months.
 However, a newer technique of ulnar shortening can be performed through a smaller incision, essentially the same incision used for an open TFCC repair, with a quicker healing time.
-A triangular section of the ulna is removed close to the wrist, where healing is quicker, and stabilized by 1 or 2 screws.
-In these cases, immobilization is only required for 2 weeks, after which only a removable splint is used.
+A triangular section of the ulna is removed close to the wrist, where healing is quicker, and stabilized by a screw.
+(Wrist Figure 10) In these cases, immobilization is only required for 2 weeks, after which only a removable splint is used.
 Smokers may require longer immobilization, as smoking delays healing.
 The newer type of ulnar shortening usually heals in 6 weeks.
 Both types of ulnar shortenings are performed on an outpatient basis.

 In summary, TFCC tears are very common and they can be effectively treated.
 All of the surgeries discussed here are performed as outpatient procedures, and newer techniques are available that allow patients to return to activities quicker, with fewer problems.